numantepe/studywise/README.md

 # studywise
 StudyWise - Your Smart Study/Review Schedule Creator App - Contact botemail597@gmail.com for any inquiries

+IMPORTANT NOTE: The Heroku link is currently not working as a result of Heroku not offering Fier Tier Hosting anymore.
+I will hopefully migrate my website to some other platform as soon as possible.
+In the meantime you can fork the code and run it on your local machine!

 Hello there, welcome!

 Would you like to get straight As in your courses at school and impress your family and friends?